jamesr1775/Sorting-Visualiser/README.md

 # Sorting Visualiser
 The [sorting algorithm visualiser](https://jamesr1775.github.io/Sorting-Visualiser/.).
-See the algorithms that you use day to day under the hood to sort data and get a picture of how they operate to sort data.
+Visualise the algorithms that programmers have studied and use day to day.
 Why are some algorithms better than others?
-Test your knowledge and work out or learn the time and space complexities of the famous algorithms.
+Test your knowledge and solve and learn the time and space complexities of the sorting famous algorithms.

 ## Table of Contents